 Homeowners Insurance and Home Warranties are always a topic of discussion during a home purchase.
 What’s the difference between the two?
 Do you need them?
-We have heard that question asked more than once and decided to clarify it in this post.
+We have heard that question asked more than once and decided to clarify it with some home buying help.

 Homeowners insurance policies are required by your mortgage lender because your lender has a substantial amount of money invested in your home.